Monday, 22 November 2010

 We nearly didn't make it to the Perhentian Islands- our main destination on arriving back in Malaysia.
 After being in cheap India for so long, Malaysia seems expensive to us, and the ferry fare of 140 RM (AU$ 50) return for the two of us was almost enough to make us skip it.
 But we'd been hearing such good things about the islands for so many years, we bit the bullet, and took the speed boat over to the small island (Perhentian Kecil).

 The island is certainly not the picture perfect, tropical island paradise we were expecting.
 There are a few too many concrete buildings, bars blaring out music, beach umbrellas and construction work for our liking.
-But we found a cheap hut on the beach, and met up with some long time friends, and enjoyed our time snorkeling, lazing around on the beach with a book, playing cards and, or course, eating!
+But we found a cheap hut on the beach, and met up with some long time friends, and enjoyed our time snorkelling, lazing around on the beach with a book, playing cards and, or course, eating!
 The saving grace of the island is it's soft white sand, and stunning blue, clear water filled with a variety of fish and other marine life.

 Our hut, Perhentian Kecil